 For further information, please contact the Volunteer Coordinator.

-Members will not be in good standing if they do not volunteer six hours or do not pay the fee prescribed in lieu of volunteering.
+Members will not be in good standing if they do not volunteer the prescribed number of hours for their membership type or do not pay the fee prescribed in lieu of volunteering.
 The Board, at its discretion, may excuse any member experiencing hardship.
 The member must send an application in writing to the club president, who must present the application to a meeting of the Board for approval.

 The purpose of this fund is to provide financial assistance to skaters and figure skating officials, who represent the Atlanta Figure Skating Club (AFSC).
 Awards are based on financial need, promise as a singles, pairs, ice dancing or synchronized skater, contribution to the sport of figure skating, character and sportsmanship.